Bobris/BTDB/Doc/Relations.md

     (void|bool) RemoveById(primaryKey1, ..., primaryKeyN);
     (void|bool) ShallowRemoveById(primaryKey1, ..., primaryKeyN);

-Returns true if removed, void variant throw when does not exists.
+Returns true if removed, void variant throw when does not exist.
 All primary keys fields are used as parameters, for example `void RemoveById(ulong tenantId, ulong userId);` ShallowRemoveById does not free nested content (like `IDictionary<K,V>`).